-The entire two years of the program need not be taken on the Wenatchee campus; some courses can be taken through Wenatchee Valley College at Omak, Big Bend Community College (Moses Lake) (first year only), Spokane Community College or Spokane Falls Community College, Walla Walla Community College, Blue Mountain Community College (Pendleton, Oregon), and others.
+The entire two years of the program need not be taken on the Wenatchee campus; some courses can be taken through Wenatchee Valley College at Omak, Spokane Community College or Spokane Falls Community College, Walla Walla Community College, and Blue Mountain Community College (Pendleton, Oregon).

-During the second year of the program, students from Okanogan must join with all the Wenatchee students and take MLT 150 and 151 on the Wenatchee campus.
+During the second year of the program, students from Omak must join with all the Wenatchee students and take MLT 150 and 151 on the Wenatchee campus.
 Other areas are able to take all required courses totally within your regional area and are not required to take any courses in Wenatchee.
 Clinical training during the second year is available in medical laboratories in the areas surrounding each area where the program is available.
 The lectures (MLT 213, 223 and 233) and labs (MLT 214, 224 and 234) during the second year are taught by the use of either videotapes and audiovisual materials or in live interactive TV classrooms.
-(If you are a Moses Lake- or Omak-area student, you will train in both Moses Lake or Omak and Wenatchee during the second year.)
 Registration for the final five quarters is only through Wenatchee Valley College.
 At the conclusion of the program you will be qualified to take a national certifying examination (ASCP or BOC).